 - Connected to others

-These are intrinsic value that far outweigh extrinsic values such as money and social status.
-But out society focuses on the extrinsic values.
+These are intrinsic values that far outweigh extrinsic values such as money and social status.
+But our society focuses on the extrinsic values, says Junger.

 Tribal Society Enforced Sharing

 The author says that tribal and ancient society punished egocentric individuals who acted against the common good.